tariusagi/productivity-tips/bash/README.md

 # Bash tips
+A great short reference to Bash can be found [here](https://www.computerhope.com/unix/ubash.htm).

 ## Capture the output of commands with subshell into a variable
 To capture the output of a command or chain of commands and put it into a variable, use: